Ramachaari (TV series)

-Ramachaari is Indian Kannada language television drama series airing on Colors Kannada and premiered on 31 January 2022.
+Ramachaari was an Indian Kannada language television drama series aired on Colors Kannada and premiered on 31 January 2022.
 It stars Rithvik Krupakar, Mouna Guddemane, Mithun Tejasvi, Shankar Ashwath, Sirija, and Anjali Sudhakar.

 Plot

 Ramachaari is a person hailing from a middle-class Brahmin family background.
 In the beginning episodes, it is shown that he goes for the 60th year Pooje, of a wealthy businessman, the father of an arrogant lady named Charulatha (aka Charu), who had met Ramachaari in a chance encounter when she drove her car so fast, while coming back home.
 But Ramachaari stepped over the car, enraging her and this triggered a sense of anger in her.
 Then, several incidents infuriate her more, eventually, they end up joining the same company (Arjuna Architects).
 Several days later, Charulatha's father compels his daughter to stay in Ramachaari's home, against her wishes.
 This enrages her more and decides to avenge her insult, thus ruins Ramachaari's sister's marriage, causing even more problems to his family.
 Later when Ramachaari is revealed about the truth, he goes to warn her.
 On the other hand, Charulatha's 3-month task of work experience almost comes to an end, thus demanding a "Performance Certificate", from her father, but from Ramachaari, not from the Company Manager where she works.
 Charulatha tries every trick in the book to forcefully get a certificate from Ramachaari, in order to become the CEO of her dad's company, but fails every time.